jgautrais/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-A repo for CHallenges solutions
+A repo for Challenges solutions